June Leaf: The Girl with the Hoop (1980)

 Created with acrylic and fiber-tipped pen on paper, 8 1/2 × 11 in (21.6 × 27.9 cm).
-A relatively simple graphite and ink drawing from 2013 of the artist “threading” her eyes with her fingers found Leaf literally drawing a line out of her brain/vision.
+A relatively simple graphite and ink drawing from 2013 of the artist "threading" her eyes with her fingers found Leaf literally drawing a line out of her brain/vision.
 The sheet revisits a motif developed in Threading the Story through the Eye of a Needle from 1974, in which a hand encapsulates an imagined scene seemingly pulled forth—threaded through—the eye of its creator.
 The hand joins the head explicitly in these images.
-Leaf's representations and interpretations of thought as “infinite” seem to be her meditations on imagination's expression in the physical world through the artist's corporeality: ruminations on the creative process.
+Leaf's representations and interpretations of thought as "infinite" seem to be her meditations on imagination's expression in the physical world through the artist's corporeality: ruminations on the creative process.
 The subject of how the mind's contents become manifest through the artist's hand is addressed further in a series of works representing substances that issue forth from the brain in various ways.

 Making # 2 (2014–2015)

-Artist made sewing treadle, wire, copper, thread, 11 1/2 x 22 x 19 1/2 in.
+Artist made sewing treadle, wire, copper, thread, 11+1/2 × 22 × 19+1/2 in.
 Making #2 includes the sewing machine base.
 It is entirely fabricated and features a dancing figure, delicately rendered as a wire line drawing within a circular arc that vibrates when the treadle is worked or the wheel connected to it is turned.
-Leaf possessed made many ingenious devices with triggers or other parts that activate little figures.
-These beg to be manipulated, evoking the delight of those 19th-century hands-on mechanical animations that seem so magical.
+Leaf possessed made many devices with triggers or other parts that activate little figures.
+These evoked the mechanics of 19th-century hands-on mechanical animations.